antimatterhorn/yggdrasil/docs/source/advanced_topics.rst

 Implicit vs. Explicit Time integration
 ---------------------------------------
-Most of the physics packages in Nidhoggr are designed for use with explicit time integration and can become quite unstable if you try to run them with implicit time integration (e.g. Crank-Nicolson).
+Most of the physics packages in Yggdrasil are designed for use with explicit time integration and can become quite unstable if you try to run them with implicit time integration (e.g. Crank-Nicolson).
 As of version 0.8.5, the only physics module that is stable under implicit time integration is ImplicitPhysicsXd.